vistawtf/operators/README.md

 # Operators Protocol Database

-Crowdsourced operator information for blockchain protocols.
+### Crowdsourced operator information for blockchain protocols.

+**Facilitate flow, enable discovery.** We manually review submissions and want contributors to surprise us with projects & new operator angles we hadn't considered.

 ## 🎯 For Contributors